ragsden/docs/sources/start.rst

 **Manual Builds**

-After enabling the project, click on the **Build this project** button to manually run a build.
+After enabling the project, click the **Build this project** button to manually run a build.
 Instantly, it will redirect you to the build's page and the console log from your build minion starts to stream to your browser through sockets.

 --------